hline

 So we can see that choosing Aaron and his lineage was not merely an arbitrary decision by HaShem, but was actually a decision based on the normal behavior of Aaron.

 Shemot (Exodus) 16:41-50 But on the morrow [following the destruction of Korah and his followers] all the congregation of the children of Israel murmured against Moses and against Aaron, saying, Ye have killed the people of HaShem.
 And it came to pass, when the congregation was gathered against Moses and against Aaron, that they looked toward the tabernacle of the congregation: and, behold, the cloud covered it, and the glory of HaShem appeared.
 And Moses and Aaron came before the tabernacle of the congregation.
-And HaShem spoke unto Moses, saying, Get you up from among this congregation, that I may consume them as in a moment.
+And HaShem spake unto Moses, saying, Get you up from among this congregation, that I may consume them as in a moment.
 And they fell upon their faces.
 And Moses said unto Aaron, Take a censer, and put fire therein from off the altar, and put on incense, and go quickly unto the congregation, and make an atonement for them: for there is wrath gone out from HaShem; the plague is begun.
 And Aaron took as Moses commanded, and ran into the midst of the congregation; and, behold, the plague was begun among the people: and he put on incense, and made an atonement for the people.
 And he stood between the dead and the living; and the plague was stayed.
 Now they that died in the plague were fourteen thousand and seven hundred, beside them that died about the matter of Korah.
 And Aaron returned unto Moses unto the door of the tabernacle of the congregation: and the plague was stayed.

 Aaron made peace between HaShem and man, staying a plague that would have wiped out all of Israel.
 Aaron saved the household of Israel by his actions.
 It is obvious now just how important the leader of a household really is!
-He can literally save their lives!

 Although we related the duties of mediating between HaShem and man as well as man and man to Aaron's behavior and his subsequent appointment to the priesthood, these same responsibilities apply to priests of the line of Melchizedek.
 We should expect no less of a priest from that line.